americocunhajr/americocunhajr.github.io/_pages/about.md

 I am a Research Staff member of the [National Laboratory of Scientific Computing (LNCC)](https://www.lncc.br){:target="_blank"}, a research unit of the Brazilian Ministry of Science, Technology, and Innovation.
 I also hold a position of Associate Professor of Applied Mathematics at [Rio de Janeiro State University (UERJ)](https://www.uerj.br){:target="_blank"}.

-My research work lies in the intersection between Applied Mathematics, Mechanical Engineering, and Computational Science, revolving around understanding complex systems, from origami metamaterials to epidemic phenomena.
+My research lies at the intersection of Applied Mathematics, Mechanical Engineering, and Computational Science.
+It revolves around understanding complex systems, from origami metamaterials to epidemic phenomena, employing advanced computational, analytical, and data-driven techniques to direct and inverse analyze nonlinear dynamical systems.

 📌 What drives me?